 Dogs in this breed are fast and strong.
 Some people even call them the “Greyhounds of Ireland”.
 Very friendly, Irish Wolfhounds get along with everything and everyone, although their size is a deterrent to trespassers.

-These are not only one of the dogs with short life spans, but they are also the tallest dog registered with the AKC.
+These are not only one of the shortest lifespan dog breeds, but they are also the tallest dog registered with the AKC.
 Like other large dogs, they need obedience training while still small.
 They are healthiest in colder climates.

 These gentle giants are nothing like their ancestors – the dogs of war.
 In fact, if socialized and trained properly, they make great family pets.
 Mastiffs have low intelligence and are a little stubborn, so they need an experienced trainer.